onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     - like the meme
     https://i.imgflip.com/7g1ol5.jpg

-Make no mistake - this is the single most important thing happening in the world - because unlike with AGI/ASI every single idea and concept of this thing already exists
+Make no mistake - this is the single most important thing happening in the world - because unlike with AGI/ASI every single idea and concept of this thing already exists - we don't know how to make AGI/ASI but we do know how to do what I'm talking about

 Sounds too good to be true?

 Mic drop at the end - with my tat

+and I show my face with the thug life glasses

+WE TAKIN OVER!